sdiagSection: Slurm Commands (1)

 - Last queue length

 - Number of jobs pending to be processed by backfilling algorithm.
-A job once for each partition it requested.
+A job is counted once for each partition it is queued to use.
 A pending job array will normally be counted as one job (tasks of a job array which have already been started/requeued or individually modified will already have individual job records and are each counted as a separate job).

 - Queue length Mean